1. What is Inforce 68A1 Micro SoM?

 Please refer to https://developer.android.com/guide/appendix/media-formats.html for supported codecs from Android.
 Hardware accelerated capabilities of the QCS8250 SoC are: Video Decode – Supports H.265 Main 10, H.265 Main, H.264 High, VP9 Profile 2, VP8, MPEG-2 codecs up to 4K240 or 8K60 Video Encode – Supports H.265 Main 10, H.265 Main, H.264 High, VP8 codecs up to 4K120 or 8K30

 The Inforce 68A1 Micro SoM has five MIPI-CSI camera interfaces that support 4 lanes from CSI0, CSI1, CSI2, CSI4 and CSI5 each and one MIPI-CSI camera interface that supports 2 lanes from CSI3.
-The 68A1 Dev kit brings out CSI0, CSI1 and CS12 interfaces on its 3 MIPI-CSI connectors.
+5 concurrent cameras rendering UHD preview or capturing concurrently is possible on a system built on this SoM.

 The available audio interfaces from the SoM are – Soundwire/LPI_MI2S2/DMIC – 2X DMIC/LPI_MI2S1 – 1x MI2S2 – 1x MI2S0/GPIO Audio is brought out as 1x Earout, 1x AuxOut and 5x Mic-In (3x Analog Mic-In + 2x Analog Mic-In / Digital) from the WCD9385 audio codec on the SoM.
-On the 68A1 dev kit, audio is brought out on a combo jack as line-outs, and mic-in.
 Audio is also available from the USB lines.

 The QCS8250 processor’s Hexagon DSP cluster has a dedicated sensor core to support always-on low-power sensor-aware apps.

 We provide datasheets, user guide and a Hardware Reference Manual.
-Schematics are not provided for the Inforce 68A1 Micro SoM.
-Schematics for the dev kit can be made available based on the business case and please contact our sales team for this.
+Schematics are not provided for the Inforce 68A1 Micro SOM.
 Board design files are proprietary and are the intellectual property of Penguin Edge, and hence not provided.
 All software releases are accompanied with release notes, user guides and application notes that describe the installation procedure.

 Networking, IO and Wireless